ClusterHQ/powerstrip/README.rst

     $ docker run ubuntu echo hello

-Writing a plugin
+Writing a hook
 ----------------

-A plugin is just a REST API with a single endpoint.
+A hook is just a REST API with a single endpoint.
 Use your favourite framework and language to write it.

-Pre-hook plugin endpoints receive POSTs like this
+Pre-hook hook endpoints receive POSTs like this
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Pre-hooks get called when the client has sent a request to the proxy, but before that request is passed through to the Docker daemon.
-This gives the plugin the opportunity to modify or delay the request.
+This gives the hook the opportunity to modify or delay the request.

 .. code:: http

-    POST /plugin HTTP/1.1
+    POST /hook HTTP/1.1
     Content-type: application/json
     Content-length: ...